Skip to main content

 Professional Liability / E&O

 For businesses that provide pool design, specifications, consultation, or planning services.
-If your professional guidance or design drawings led to a costly error or financial harm, E&O is what protects you — general liability does not cover professional service failures.
+If your professional guidance, design drawings, or recommendations led to a costly error or financial harm, E&O is what protects you — general liability does not cover professional service failures.

 Completed Operations Coverage